credijusto/common-node/README.md

 }
 ```

-The `js-scripts` package works also with any eslint/stylelint rules, just add the previous rules in your `package.json` or in their custom configuration file.
+## Customization

+You can customize ESLint/Stylelint rules.
+Just add your own rules regularly in
+your project's configuration.